The mould (mold) number

 Yes this does matter.
 You want to know the history of your Corbin before you buy it, or before you sell it.
 This is especially so because there are rumours of a few ‘extra’ Corbin 39 hulls that may have been un-joined when the Corbin yard stopped making them in the early 1990s.
-If so the quality control on those might have been somewhat different, we simply don’t know.
-This affects the value of your boat.
+(We now – August-2021 – are almost 100% certain that #201 was the last hull moulded, and we know that #200 and #201 were both made by Corbin personnel).
+Anyway this all affects the value of your boat.
 It is important.

 What to do